top of page

 Presenting an Award

-Dr Amelia Parker is the winner of the 2022 Bob Fraser New Investigator Award for her presentation entitled ‘Extracellular Matrix Profiles are Associated with Risk and Prognosis in the Squamous Cell Carcinoma Subtype of Non-Small Cell Lung Carcinoma’.
+Dr Kendelle Murphy is the winner of the 2023 Bob Fraser New Investigator Award for her presentation entitled ‘Pulsed treatment with narmafotinib reduces fibrosis and enhances gemcitabine/Abraxane & FOLFIRINOX response in pancreatic cancer.’.

 Previous Awardees